jt14den/better-research-software/README.md

 ## Author(s)

-The list of authors of the course is available in [CITATION.cff](CITATION.cff) (also in [AUTHORS.md](AUTHORS.md)).
+The list of authors of the course is available in [CITATION.cff](CITATION.cff).

 ## Maintainer(s)

-Current Maintainers of this lesson are:
+Current maintainers of this lesson are:

 * [Aleksandra Nenadic](https://github.com/anenadic)

 ## Citation

-*Aleksandra Nenadic, Kamilla Kopec-Harding, & S Jaffa.
-(2024). carpentries-incubator/astronaut-data-analysis-fair: alpha-July-2024 (alpha-July-2024).
-Zenodo. https://doi.org/10.5281/zenodo.12698943*

-Information on how to cite this work is also available in [CITATION.cff](CITATION.cff).
+Gibson, S., Goel, A., Jaffa, S., Kopec-Harding, K., Nenadic, A., & Sauze, C. (2025).
+Software practices for open and reproducible research (beta-May-2025).
+Zenodo. https://doi.org/10.5281/zenodo.15490720

 ## Contact